ColourboxDevelopment/ColourboxDevelopment.github.io/streaming.md

 POST media/:media_id/stream
 ```

-If the video is accepting for encoding it will return
+If the video is accepted for encoding it will return
 ```json
 {"Status":"Created"}
 ```